 What I Did When My Own Coffee Enemas Plateaued

-My sister Tamra (who runs the Centre for Rehabilitation and Health in Toronto as an integrative occupational therapist) had walked me through this exact troubleshoot months before I needed it.
-The pattern she sees in her own patients — women who hit the wall around enema 40 — is so reliable she now hands out the three-add-on protocol to every patient who starts coffee enemas, before they ever hit the plateau.
+My sister Tamra (who runs the in Toronto as an integrative occupational therapist) had walked me through this exact troubleshoot months before I needed it.
+The pattern she sees in her own patients, women who hit the wall around enema 40, is so reliable she now hands out the three-add-on protocol to every patient who starts coffee enemas, before they ever hit the plateau.

 For Further Reading